TobNin2521/PK_Automation/README.md

 `node .\app.js`

-in the parent director of the project.
+in the parent directory of the project.
 This project contains the webserver and the UX for the displayed website.
 The website is written with the react-framework, to start the development enviroment use the command

 `npm start`